elasticio/api-docs/source/includes/_components.md

-## Deprecate a version of the component
+## Deprecate a version of a component

 > Example Request: